Mickael-Roger/aws-architect/aws.md

 - Instance store : Instance ephemeral storage (local to hypervisor)
 - Elastic File Storage : NFS

-EBS : Available on all instance type
-SSD : Only for c3, f1, g2, i3, m3, r3, x1
-HDD : Only for h1, d2

 ### EBS
 Can be snapshoted (incrementally).
 A snapshot can be used to create a new EBS or an AMI